MobleyLab/Lomap/README.md

 as an aid to drug discovery efforts.
 However, applications of these techniques in discovery projects have been relatively few, partly because of the difficulty of planning and setting up calculations.
-The original lead optimization mapper, LOMAP, was introduced as an auto-mated algorithm to plan efficient relative free energy calculations between potential ligands within a substantial of compounds.
+The lead optimization mapper (LOMAP) was introduced as an automated algorithm to plan efficient relative free energy calculations between potential ligands within a substantial of compounds.
 The original LOMAP code was mainly based on commercial APIs such as OpenEye and Schrodinger.
 The aim